-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
+Recent Accounting Pronouncements Not Yet Implemented: In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
 The standard requires a financial asset (including trade receivables) measured at amortized cost basis to be presented at the net amount expected to be collected.
 Thus, the statement of activities will reflect the measurement of credit losses for newly recognized financial assets as well as the expected increases or decreases of expected credit losses that have taken place during the period.
 This standard will be effective for the calendar year ending December 31, 2023.
 The Organization is currently in the process of evaluating the impact of adoption of this ASU on the consolidated financial statements.

 Subsequent Events: ASC 855-10, Subsequent Events, requires additional disclosure for events or transactions that occur after the balance sheet date.
-The Organization had no material subsequent events as of March 16, 2022, which is the date the financial statements were available to be issued.
+Subsequent to the year end, in March 2023, the Organization received notification on the forgiveness of PPP Note (see Note H).
+The Organization had no other material subsequent events as of April 19.
+2023, which is the date the financial statements were available to be issued.
 The Organization has not evaluated subsequent events after this date in the consolidated financial statements presented.